NYC hospitals prep for nurse strike amid negotiations

 On Dec.
 30 — a day before their contracts expired — the nurses gave 10 days’ notice of an intended strike.
 Such notice is legally required so hospitals have time to line up temporary replacements.

 One big medical center, NewYork-Presbyterian Hospital, reached a tentative agreement with the union the next day.
-Maimonides and Richmond University medical centers struck tentative deals Jan.
-4.
+Maimonides and Richmond University medical centers struck tentative deals Wednesday.
+The union said Maimonides nurses voted Friday to ratify their deal, which Hagans called “the best contract that we have ever had.”

-But “it’s not just about compensation,” Hagans said at a briefing Thursday.
-“It’s about caring for our patients.
-It’s about safety.”

 The nurses are pressing for commitments to what they consider gold-standard staffing levels, such as having at least one nurse for each of the sickest patients in intensive care, and one nurse to about four patients in a typical medical-surgical unit.